MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Introduction

-Due to the high nonlinearity of WRC and HCF, analytical solutions to the Richards equation do not exist in general \cite{farthing2017numerical}.
-Thus, the Richards equation is typically solved by numerically, which almost always requires some form of discretization.
-Consider the discretized version of Equation \eqref{eqn_richards}, whose control volume $V \subset \mathbb{R}^d$ ($d=1,2,3$) is dicretized into $N$ small cells $V_1, \dots, V_N$.
+Due to the highly nonlinear nature of WRC and HCF, analytical solutions to the Richards equation do not exist in general \citep{farthing2017numerical}.
+Thus, the Richards equation is typically solved numerically in some discretized form \citep{songescape}.
+Consider the discretized version of Equation \eqref{eqn_richards}, whose control volume $V \subset \mathbb{R}^d$ ($d=1,2,3$) is discretized into $N$ small cells $V_1, \dots, V_N$.
 Using implicit Euler method on the time domain with a time step size of $\Delta t$, the discretized Richards equation at time step $m = 0,1, \dots, \lceil\frac{T}{\Delta t}\rceil-1$ can be expressed as:

 where $\psi_i^{m}$ is the pressure head in cell $V_i$ and time step $m$, and $\psi_0(\cdot)$ denotes the initial condition at $t=0$.